 On February 24, 2015, the Company signed a Letter of Intent ("LOI") for an agreement pertaining to the Mexico Mine Tailings Reprocessing Operation ("MMTRO") planned at El Oro, Mexico.
 The LOI was between Candente Gold and Minera Arcu S.A. de C.V. ("Minera Arcu"), which has extensive experience and technical expertise in developing and operating tailings reprocessing projects in Mexico.
 In addition to its expertise, Minera Arcu agreed to invest capital required in respect of the acquisition and installation of equipment related to both testing and operating of the mineral concentration and recovery processes for the MMTRO.
-During the testing period Candente Gold was to receive all revenues from gold and silver sales.
-Had tests been successful, Candente Gold and Arcu would have then evaluated installation of a full size plant.
-Candente Gold reserved exclusive right to decide to proceed or not with the Minera Arcu process, or to proceed with an alternate method of reprocessing the Mexico Mine Tailings if such alternate method, in the sole determination of the Company, is/was considered technically superior and/or projected to provide better financial returns to Candente Gold.
 In May 2015, the Company decided not to pursue the processing agreement with Arcu related to gravity recovery of gold and silver from the MMTRO.
-Pilot plant testwork in recovering gold and silver was variable and not considered viable for further pilot plant work and large scale development in Management's view.
+Pilot plant testwork results were variable and not considered viable to warrant further pilot plant work and larger scale development.

-The Company also commenced leach extraction testwork at McClelland Laboratories, Inc. in Sparks, Nevada for the MMTRO.
-This testwork program was to evaluate the potential for leach extraction of gold and silver from representative samples collected from the Mexico Mine Tailings during the 2014 Auger Sampling program.
+In March 2015, the Company commenced leach extraction testwork at McClelland Laboratories, Inc. in Sparks, Nevada on samples of tailings material for the MMTRO.
+This testwork program was designed to evaluate the potential for leach extraction of gold and silver from representative samples collected from the Mexico Mine Tailings during the 2014 Auger Sampling program.
 A key aspect of this leach testwork program was that the tailings material would be subjected to additional grinding prior to leaching.
 Testwork completed in the late 1980's indicated that additional grinding of the tails may significantly improve precious metal recoveries by cyanide leaching.
-Testwork at McClelland Laboratories was also to include additional metallurgical and mineralogical characterization of the Mexico Mine Tailings, to assist in optimizing recovery strategy.
-Cyanide leach extraction technology is one of the most commonly applied technologies globally for gold and silver extraction and recovery.
-Subsequent to the end of June, the cyanide leach extraction testwork program did not replicate satisfactory leach extraction figures from the late 1980's and therefore this aspect of the testwork has been discontinued for the present time.
+Testwork at McClelland Laboratories also included metallurgical and mineralogical characterization of the Mexico Mine Tailings, to assist in optimizing recovery strategy.
+The cyanide leach extraction testwork program did not replicate satisfactory leach extraction figures from the late 1980's and therefore this aspect of the testwork was discontinued.

-The testwork program also included metallurgical and mineralogical characterization of the Mexico Mine Tailings, which has provided some insight as to the characterization of the gold and silver in the Mexico Mine Tailings.
-As a result additional testwork is planned to assess the potential of producing a gold-silver concentrate for toll treatment at an offsite processing facility.
+The testwork program has provided insight as to the nature of the gold and silver in the Mexico Mine Tailings and as a result Management believes additional testwork is warranted to fully assess the potential of producing a gold-silver concentrate for toll treatment at an offsite processing facility.

 Importantly, analysis has shown the Mexico Mine Tailings have a silica content of greater than 80%.
 The combination of significant precious metals content and high silica content offers potential for the Mexico Mine Tailings to be sold to smelters for use as a smelter flux.
-Expressions of interest have been received and are being pursued.
-Smelting is a pyrometallurgical process that is utilized to recover metals from concentrates and ores, and in addition it typically recovers a significant portion of the precious metals from the flux.
+The Company canvassed a number of commercial smelters regarding treatment of the tailings and several expressions of interest were received.
+However to this point the terms proposed have not justified the initial expense that would be incurred by the Company to commence mining and transport of the tailings to a smelter.

-In addition, the Company has received Expressions of Interest from groups to finance and/or enter into a joint venture for the MMRTO.
-The Company is pursuing these interests simultaneously with the above options.
+The Company has also received enquiries and Expressions of Interest from groups to finance and/or enter into a joint venture for the MMRTO.
+The Company is in discussions with these parties.

-NEW CHIEF FINANCIAL OFFICER AND CHAIRMAN OF THE BOARD
+NEW CHAIRMAN OF THE BOARD and CHIEF FINANCIAL OFFICER